Morgana the Nubian Dairy Goat, Who Gave Me Cheeses and so Much More: Photos and Essay

 She passed away early this morning.

-Morgana the Old Nubian Goat During the Winter of 2008
+Morgana During the Winter of 2008

 Now she couldn't keep on weight, and her ribs were prominent under rough, curly hair.
 Even extra grain rations failed to keep her fit, though they cheered her spirit.